elunna/nerfhack-changelog/README.md

 ### Altar cracking
-**Once the player has received two gifts or has been crowned, altars have a 50% chance to crack with each subsequent gift.**
+**Once the player has received *any* gifts or has been crowned, altars will crack with each subsequent gift.**

 * There are two stages to the cracking.
 In the first stage the altar becomes partially cracked, which is purely cosmetic and doesn't affect the altar's functionality.
 This cracked status can be seen on an altar by farlooking.
 However, receiving another gift from a cracked altar will certainly destroy it, losing it forever.
 * Being crowned also counts as a gift.
 If you are crowned on a cracked altar, it will also almost always destroy it in the process (however - there is a 1 in 13 chance that the altar will survive the process).